-When using display advertising, you may be wondering “Which file format is best for display ads?”
+When using online display advertising, you may be wondering “Which file format is best for display ads?”

 We all know how important ad design is, and there is no secret that every PPC bidder wants to get the best ad placements.
 But there is another aspect of display advertising that also matters.